 What are some hidden factors that you’ve found to influence our evaluations of people and information?

 One stream of research was motivated by seeing that professional musicians often try to downplay their long hours of practice to enhance the idea that they have natural talent.
 At many conservatories, you’ll find musicians blocking the windows of practice rooms with clothing, newspapers, even furniture so that people can’t peek in to see who is striving so hard to master a difficult piece.
-It seemed that musicians intuit that appearing to be effortless prodigies could enhance their reputation and achievement.
+It seemed that musicians intuit that appearing to be effortless prodigies can enhance their reputation and achievement.
 I decided to test this empirically as a social scientist.

 I found that how we attain our achievements does indeed impact how we’re evaluated.
 For example, when people are presented with candidates who have equal achievements, they often judge the “naturally gifted” candidate as superior to the hard-working “striver.”
 This is true even when the candidates’ biographical information and sample performance output are identical.
 Yet people prefer the “natural.”
 We are more willing to hire that person and more willing to invest in and listen to his or her ideas.

-This is at odds with what we say we believe — that we place great importance on hard work and effort.
+This is at odds with what we say we believe—that we place great importance on hard work and effort.
 We generally admire the archetype of the self-made individual and see their effort as a way to support a meritocratic society.

 What do you consider your most counterintuitive findings about the way we perceive talent and ability?